zendone/zendone-blog/readme.md

     http://172.16.50.1:8080/wordpress/

-    The administration panel is at (you should use the login/password set in the installation process):
+    The administration panel is at:

     http://172.16.50.1:8080/wordpress/wp-admin

+     (you should use the login/password set in the installation process):

 3. Clone the git repository in the directory you want to work.
 Assuming your working directory is `~/work`